iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/javascript-answers.md

 * What's the difference between an "attribute" and a "property"?
 * What are the pros and cons of extending built-in JavaScript objects?
 * What is the difference between `==` and `===`?
+    - `==` tests for equality abstractly, it quietly performs automatic type conversion if needed to asses equality of value. `'1' == 1 // return true` because when both converted to strings, they do match perfectly.
+    - `===` is a much more strict type of comparision and does not alter the types, because it is assessing equality by **and** data type.
 * Explain the same-origin policy with regards to JavaScript.
 * Why is it called a Ternary operator, what does the word "Ternary" indicate?
 * What is strict mode?
 What are some of the advantages/disadvantages of using it?